doivglser/mindevenviro-windows/README.md

 * run: "sudo sCRYPtUPdater -w 30 testpython/" to check syntax with a workflow interval of 30 minutes in to your testpython folder. (you can use an other folder also.)

+* run: "ls /usr/local/bin" to see scripts may work

 * update your Virus definitions: "sudo freshclam"

 * start your Antivirus protection for all Users on your Windows machine: "sudo /etc/init.d/clamav-daemon start"